rorokimdim/stash/README.md

 stash init
 ```

+This will create a `.stash` directory and initialize its `sqlite` database.
+We will also be
+prompted for the encryption-key (password) we wish to use for the stash.
+The key is not saved anywhere, but a
+salted hash (good random salt + SHA512) of the key and the salt used is saved in your `.stash` directory.
+The hash is
+checked with entered encryption-key when we run stash commands -- this ensures we don't accidentally use
+different encryption-key to store data.
+The salt is also used to hash our data -- to speed
+up searches and to check for changes.

 If we wish to keep a global stash, we can set `STASH_DIRECTORY` environemnt variable.
 Running
 the above command with `STASH_DIRECTORY` set will initialize stash in the set directory.
 ## Browsing

 ### Terminal user interface (default)